 It’s also called FOMO (fear of missing out).
 It is kind of the bigger brother to scarcity.

-You need to create the impression of scarcity to be able to cause the fear of missing out.
+It would help if you created the impression of scarcity to cause the fear of missing out.

 Do “Just Sold” Postcards Work?

-There are performance statistics about direct mail and postcards in general, but unfortunately, not specifically about “just sold” postcards.
+There are general performance statistics about direct mail and postcards, but unfortunately, not specifically about “just sold” postcards.

-So, let’s take a short look at general real estate marketing performance indicators with regards to direct mail and postcards, and then also at anecdotal evidence from different real estate professionals that used them.
+So, let’s take a quick look at general real estate marketing performance indicators regarding direct mail and postcards and then look at anecdotal evidence from different real estate professionals that used them.

-Many consumers (39%) make their decision to do business for the first time based on the direct mail they get (source).
+Many consumers (39%) decide to do business for the first time based on the direct mail they get (source).

 Based on the marketing performance indicators and statistics from above, we can at least assume that “just sold” postcards can also work.

-They might even perform a bit better than postcards in a general past client marketing campaign because of the mentioned psychological and persuasive effects they can cause.
+They might perform a bit better than postcards in a general past client marketing campaign because of their psychological and persuasive effects they can cause.

-Now, let’s also look at the anecdotal evidence there is from other real estate professionals.
+Now, let’s also look at the anecdotal evidence from other real estate professionals.

-I will cite some so you can get an impression for yourself.
+I will cite some so you can get an impression of yourself.